281494498/281494498.github.com/index.md

 ## Update Author Attributes

-In `_config.yml` remember to specify your own data:
+In `_config.yml` remember to specify your "own data":

     title : My Blog =)